rust-lang/reference/src/const_eval.md

 * [Grouped] expressions.
 * [Cast] expressions, except pointer to address and function pointer to address casts.
-* calls of const functions and const methods
+* Calls of const functions and const methods

 ## Const context

 A _const context_ is one of the following:

-* [array type length expressions]
+* [Array type length expressions]
-* repeat expression length expessions
+* Repeat expression length expessions
-* the initializer of
+* The initializer of
   * [constants]
   * [statics]
   * [enum discriminants]